Jrayp/Moku/README.md

 # Moku
 Map utility/module for the Defold game engine.

-(Big thanks to Axel Hammerback for the Hero image and thumbnail.)
+Big thanks to Axel Hammerback for the Hero image and thumbnail :)

 ### Documentation